erhant/zkbrainfuck/README.md

 | `[`  | if pointed data is zero, `goto` matching `]`     |
 | `]`  | if pointed data is non-zero, `goto` matching `[` |

 Any other symbol is ignored, and may effectively be used as comments.

-## Virtual Machine

 We have written a smol Brainfuck VM in Go, which you can find under the [vm](./vm/) folder.
 Assuming you have Go installed, you can build the binary simply via:

 ```sh
 yarn vm:build